-We all go through this exciting process of shopping and packing, but the real challenge lies in knowing precisely what you need to take in a limited space.
+We all go through this exciting process of shopping and packing, but the real challenge lies in knowing precisely what you need to take the limited space of your large travel makeup organizer.

 Forgot your favorite shirt for the trip?
 Don’t worry!
 Your girlfriends have your back.
 But what about your toothbrush, shampoo, or sanitary items?

-We’ve got you covered with an extensive checklist of what goes in a toiletry bag!
+We’ve got you covered with an extensive checklist of what goes in a toiletry organizer bag!

 Checklist for Oral Hygiene